Skip to content

 You have a data file with 2 columns:

-My scenario is to fetch each link, open it, and update the status column to done.
+My workflow is to fetch each link, open it, and update the status column to done.

 First, you configure a Spreadsheets node to retrieve data from the file.
 You select Retrieve Spreadsheet Cell Values, set the file path, range to the link column (e.g., A2:A1000), set Reference Key to data, and enable Use First Row as Key.